-Each year in the US, more than 60,000 women experience a life-threatening complication during pregnancy and childbirth.13 The New York City Department of Health and Mental Hygiene analyzed these life-threatening events to understand their prevalence and cost - the first ever city-wide review of maternal morbidity.
+Each year in the US, more than 60,000 women experience a life-threatening complication during pregnancy and childbirth.
+The New York City Department of Health and Mental Hygiene analyzed these life-threatening events to understand their prevalence and cost-the first ever city-wide review of maternal morbidity.
 Similar to racial disparities in maternal mortality at the national level, the analysis determined that Black women experienced severe maternal morbidity at rates three times that of white women across New York City, irrespective of their income, education, zip code and overall health.
 The agency is now including the perspectives of women who have experienced a life-threatening childbirth event in maternal death reviews to inform more comprehensive findings and recommendations for change in policy and care.
-As a result of this work, 49 states, the District of Columbia as well as Philadelphia and Puerto Rico have formal maternal mortality review committees or legal requirements to review pregnancy-related deaths, with 14 states and New York City also including reviews of maternal morbidity cases.14 anonymously rate the quality of care they receive.
-Feedback is made available to other women and providers.
-As a result, providers can use the data to inform quality improvement efforts in their facilities and women are empowered to make more informed choices about the care they want.
-As of March 2021, Together for Her Health has engaged more than 56,000 women and includes reviews of over 1,200 facilities, helping drive more responsive and better quality care.